 May 21, 1944: The Tennessean Sun in Nashville, Tennessee, reported on the death of Judy’s great aunt.
 Judy’s father, Frank Gumm, was originally from Murfreesboro, Tennessee, and the town still reported on the comings and goings of the family both before Judy hit it big and naturally afterward.
 It’s unclear if Judy ever met her great aunt or not but probably not.
 After Judy and her sisters were born the family never visited the town.

-Meanwhile, Judy’s MGM career was at its apex, with MGM allowing her to finally branch out and play a straight dramatic role (The Clock).
+Meanwhile, Judy’s MGM career was at its peak, with the studio allowing her to finally branch out and play a straight dramatic role (The Clock).
 One year later The Clock was enjoying success with audiences and critics.
 To this day remains one of Judy’s best film performances.

-May 21, 1951: Here’s Judy entering and in concert at the Empire Theater in Glasgow, Scotland.
+May 21, 1951: Here’s Judy entering the Empire Theater in Glasgow, Scotland, and in performance.

 Judy had recently opened at The London Palladium which began her legendary “Concert Years.”
 This week-long engagement in Glasgow was part of a tour of Great Britain that helped put Judy back on her feet professionally and prepped her for her record-breaking appearance at The Palace in New York.